-PIVOTAL Lab or class: Equipment: a laser pointer, a clear plastic container filled with water.
+Equipment: a laser pointer, a clear plastic container filled with water.

 Shine the light from a laser beam on to the surface of a clear plastic container filled with water.
-If you cannot do the experiment, use the figures below.
-Work with your group members to answer the following questions.
+If you cannot do the experiment, watch the video at https://mediaplayer.pearsoncmg.com/assets/ frames.true/secs-experiment-video-53 and use the figures below.

-- a.
-What happens to the beam of light that is incident on an interface between two different media-for example, ray 1 reaching the top surface of the water or ray 3 reaching the bottom?
-Traditionally physicists use a line perpendicular to the air-water interface at the point at which a ray strikes it to record the changes in the direction of the beam. - b.
-For the three situations illustrated, describe any pattern(s) you observe when looking at rays 1 and 2 or rays 3 and 4. - c.
-For the three situations illustrated, describe any pattern(s) you observe when looking at rays 1 and 3 or rays 3 and 5. - d.
+a.
+What happens to the beam of light that is incident on an interface between two different media -for example, ray 1 reaching the top surface of the water or ray 3 reaching the bottom?
+Traditionally physicists use a line perpendicular to the air-water interface at the point at which a ray strikes it to record the changes in the direction of the beam.

+b.
+For the three situations illustrated, describe any pattern(s) you observe when looking at rays 1 and 2 or rays 3 and 4.

+c.
+For the three situations illustrated, describe any pattern(s) you observe when looking at rays 1 and 3 or rays 3 and 5.

+d.
 For the three situations illustrated, describe any pattern(s) you observe when looking at rays 1 and 5.
 Is this pattern consistent with the patterns you discussed in part c.?
 Explain.